vldmrL/invest/README.md

 - For [block styling](#block-styling) BEM is requiered
 ---
 **Usefull tips**
 - By default, you can access input values inside template by using `echo $args['field_slug']`.
 If you copy/pasted template from a block folder, you can also use variables.
-Example: `echo $title`.
+Example: `echo $field_slug`.
 - If your block or templates need some additional styles or scripts to work, please add them using `wp_enqueue_script(script-id)` and `wp_enqueue_style('style-id')` functions.
 - Template path can be can be copy/pasted to *template* input fieild.
 It has some str_replace() functionality to make windows paths work as well.
 For VS Code, for example, right click -> Copy Relative Path (or `ctr + shift + C`) should work.